Skip to content

 Procedure execution ends automatically on the reboot of the platform (unless it requires otherwise).
 After restarting the device, you can enjoy the updated version of Dasharo, which we provide for given hardware.

-1) Dasharo HCL report - dump hardware information from this device
+** 1) Dasharo HCL report

 3) Restore firmware from Dasharo HCL report

-4) Load SE keys
+** 4) Load your DPP keys

 Gathering flash chip and chipset information...